eclipse/packages/charts/hono/README.md

 as described in the [client admin guide](https://www.eclipse.org/hono/docs/admin-guide/hono-client-configuration/).
 Make sure to adapt/add properties as required by the AMQP Messaging Network.

-Note that *my-secret* is expected to already exist in the name space that Hono gets installed to, i.e. the Helm chart will **not** create this secret.
+Note that *my-secret* is expected to already exist in the namespace that Hono gets installed to, i.e. the Helm chart will **not** create this secret.

 Assuming that the file is named `customAmqpNetwork.yaml`, the values can then be passed in to the Helm `install`